Citation, DOI, disclosures and article data

 The first description was in 1968 by Rainer et al. 8, although the term 'web' was first used in 1973 by Momose and New 9.

-- dissection is generally more distal along the internal carotid artery, has more irregular borders, and may cause increase in the arterial diameter from pseudoaneurysm 10
+dissection has more irregular borders, and may cause an increase in the arterial diameter from pseudoaneurysm 10

 - 1. Choi PM, Singh D, Trivedi A, Qazi E, George D, Wong J, Demchuk AM, Goyal M, Hill MD, Menon BK.
 Carotid Webs and Recurrent Ischemic Strokes in the Era of CT Angiography.
 (2015) AJNR.
 American journal of neuroradiology.
 36 (11): 2134-9. doi:10.3174/ajnr.A4431 - Pubmed